potamides/DaTikZ/README.md

 (introduced in [DeTi*k*Zify](https://github.com/potamides/DeTikZify)).
 In compliance with licensing agreements, certain Ti*k*Z drawings are excluded from these public versions of the dataset.
-This repository provides tools and methods to recreate the complete dataset from scratch.
+This repository provides tools and methods to help with recreating the complete dataset from scratch.

 > [!NOTE]
 > The datasets you produce might vary slightly from the originally created